 If you live in New York City and are thinking about going solar, 2023 is an excellent year for you to install solar panels.
 But don’t wait, government financial incentives are decreasing.

 New Yorkers pay an average of 19 cents per kWh, one of the highest rates in the continental U.S. The state’s power usage doesn’t just result in financial cost.
 The burning of fossil fuels to meet electrical needs puts New York state in the top 10 list of carbon dioxide emissions.

 Considering the environmental toll and the high price New Yorkers are paying for electricity, this is a great time to make the switch to clean solar power.
 Read on to learn about money-saving incentives that NYC offers its residents!

 Federal Investment Tax Credit

 If your system costs $22,000, you could take a tax credit of $6,600 on your federal taxes.
-But if you want to cash in on this great discount, you should do it soon – the ITC declines to 22 percent after 2022.
-After 2023, the ITC will no longer be available to homeowners.
+But if you want to cash in on this great discount, you should do it soon – After 2030, the ITC will no longer be available to homeowners.

 New York Residential Solar Tax Credit

 A similar tax credit is available at the state level for systems up to 25 kilowatts in capacity.
 New York’s residential solar tax credit is equal to $5,000 or 25 percent of the cost of your solar system, whichever is less.